-Local Development Plan
+Local Development Plan 2 (LDP2)

-The Council's LDP2 is being prepared with adoption targeted for 2019.
-This will replace the first LDP adopted in 2014.
-The Plan recognises the importance of the natural and built environment in helping to shape the economic well-being of Dumfries and Galloway.
+The Dumfries and Galloway LDP2 was adopted on 4th October 2019.
+The Plan recognises the importance of the natural and built environment in helping to shape the economic wellbeing of Dumfries and Galloway.

 Policies are included in LDP2 that promote the protection and enhancement of the built heritage.

 LDP2 addresses a range of issues from housing land to industrial allocations, from transport to tourism.
 Its purpose is to guide development, to protect the environment and takes into consideration community issues, tourism and countryside matters.
 The Plan has been developed over several years following intense public consultation.

-When formally adopted, LDP 2 will provide the statutory policy framework for the area defining the principles and practices to be adopted by the Council in considering development proposals.
+LDP2 will provide the statutory policy framework for the area defining the principles and practices to be adopted by the Council in considering development proposals.

-Historic Built Environment Supplementary Guidance
+Historic Built Environment, Supplementary Guidance (HBE, SG)

-The document intends to assist individuals and organisations who wish to develop proposals in the historic built environment.
-It provides steps to follow which are necessary to find a balance between preservation and change.

-To reach that balance, the historic elements of the built structure, the site and its setting must first be understood and both the historic and the architectural significance must be assessed and evaluated.
-In this way, well-conceived, sensitive, creative proposals can be put forward.
-This is the principle of 'informed conservation'.
+The SG assists individuals and organisations to develop sensitive proposals in the historic built environment.
+It encourages people to follow the principles of 'informed conservation.'
+It sets out the necessary stages and steps to take to find the best balance between preservation and change.
+The historic elements of built structures, sites and setting must first be understood; the historic and architectural significance must be assessed; and the whole should be evaluated to reach that balance so that well-conceived, sensitive, creative proposals can be put forward.

-The overriding objective of this Supplementary Guidance (SG) is to achieve consistent, highquality development in the historic environment which ensures that historic significance and character is preserved.
+The overriding objective of both supplementary guidance (SG) documents is to achieve consistent, high quality development in the historic environment which ensures that the historic significance and character of Annan Conservation Area is preserved.